 Your ISA allowance is granted on a ‘use it or lose it’ basis, meaning if you don’t invest the full amount, you lose the unused allowance going into the next tax year.
 In other words, you can’t ‘roll over’ part of your allowance.
 Once you have invested money in a cash ISA, it counts as using up of your allowance, even if you withdraw it later.

 Money can be transferred from a cash ISA to a stocks and shares ISA at any time.
 You may move money either way, and this applies not just to ISAs opened this tax year but to any ISAs that you might have opened in previous years.

 This flexibility means that if you don’t feel comfortable investing in stocks and shares now, but you might want to in future, you can put money into a cash ISA this year and transfer it to a stocks and shares ISA in a future tax year, without using up any of the future tax year’s allowance.

 The minimum investment required to open a cash ISA can vary from £1 to £2,500, depending on the provider and, while most accounts can be opened online, in branch, by post or by phone, some providers don’t offer all of these services.
 In fact, some of the best rates are available from online-only operators, because they can save money by not running branches or phone lines.

-The best cash ISA rates tend to be a few per cent higher than the Bank of England rate, which is currently 0.5 per cent.
+The best cash ISA rates tend to be a few per cent higher than the Bank of England rate.
 Any rise or fall in the base rate is likely to lead to a corresponding change in the ISA interest rates on offer, although there may be a delay in providers changing their rates (especially when the base rate goes up!)

 One important word of warning.
 Cash ISAs tend to offer attractive initial ‘bonus’ rates, often available for the first 12 months, before switching to a much lower rate from then on.
 This means you will need to keep switching between ISA providers to get the best deal.